CIS Tower: Renovation

+Proposed redevelopment

+In April 2025, it was reported that the development manager Lenrose Ventures was preparing a planning application for the comprehensive redevelopment of the CIS Tower, aiming to transform the vacant building into a modern, mixed-use destination.
+The proposed scheme will reconfigure the structure into three distinct zones: the "Tower" will offer workspace across 26 floors; the "Podium" will deliver flexible office floorplates; and the "Street" level will feature food, beverage, retail, and leisure amenities.
+The proposed overhaul seeks to bring the building up to contemporary standards.
+The planning application was submitted to Manchester City Council in late June and includes a 20000 sqft restaurant spanning levels 25 and 26, alongside plans for a communal external terrace, a business lounge, and coworking space on level seven.

 Critical reception and listed status

-Upon its completion, the tower was praised by the architectural press and was awarded the Bronze Medal by the Royal Institute of British Architects in 1962.
-In the 1990s, it was granted Grade II listed building status by English Heritage.
+Upon its completion, the tower was praised by the architectural press and was awarded the bronze medal by the Royal Institute of British Architects in 1962.
+In 1995 it was granted Grade II listed building status by English Heritage.
 The tower, described as "the best of the Manchester 1960s office blocks", was listed for its "discipline and consistency".